-The proposed development will see no land take with the repurposing and upgrading of the Marina promenade.
-The nearest European Site or qualifying habitat feature is at a distance of 0.8km from the site (i.e. Cork Harbour SPA).
-This, in combination with the type of work being carried out, will mean that effects to European sites will be unlikely.
+The proposed development will see no land take with the repurposing and upgrading of Marina Park Phase II.
+The nearest European Site or qualifying habitat feature is at a distance of 1.05km from the site (i.e. Cork Harbour SPA).
+This, in combination with the type of work being carried out, will mean that effects posed to European sites in this respect will be unlikely.